 Installation Tip: Use a bead of caulk around the backplate where the fixture attaches to the wall to keep water out of the junction box.
 Leave a little break in the caulk at the bottom of the backplate to allow any moisture that gets in a way to escape.

 UL Listing: All Acclaim exterior light fixtures are either UL or ETL Listed for damp or wet locations.
-A fixture with a wet location listing is required if water or other liquids will drip, splash or flow on or against the fixture.
+A fixture with a wet location listing is required if water or other liquids will drip, splash or flow paper writings on or against the fixture.
 Otherwise either a damp or a wet listing is appropriate outside.